team-monumental/monuments-and-memorials/docs/vm-setup.md

 sudo apt-get install iptables-persistent
 ```

-At this time you should go to the EC2 console, find the security group being used for the instance, and update its inbound port rules, opening ports 80 and 443. **Be sure to keep port 22 open**
+At this time you should go to the EC2 console, find the security group being used for the instance, and update its inbound port rules, opening ports 80 and 443. **Be sure to keep port 22 open**.
+You may want to open port 8443 here as well so that you can test if the port redirect is working.

 ![](https://i.imgur.com/8QkinUy.png)